Brand alternatives

 Dries lives in the print-and-texture corner of European luxury, alongside the houses that treat decoration as craft rather than noise.
 Etro is the closest cross-shop on the painterly, pattern-led maximalism; Marni shares the artful, color-and-texture, anti-logo sensibility; Loewe and Comme des Garcons cover the conceptual, craft-led end; Lemaire shares the quiet Antwerp-Paris restraint when Dries turns minimal; Gucci overlaps on the eclectic print instinct at a higher logo tier.

-Live counts surface what each house currently stocks across Fetchi's retailers, refreshed hourly, so the cross-shop against Dries Van Noten is grounded in real inventory.
+Live counts surface what each house currently stocks across Fetchi's retailers, refreshed daily, so the cross-shop against Dries Van Noten is grounded in real inventory.

 The closest cross-shop on painterly, pattern-led maximalism.
 Both build a wardrobe around print and textile.